-- 1) The balances include financial assets measured at amortized cost, which comprise cash and cash equivalents, notes and accounts receivable, receivables from related parties, other receivables (included in other current assets), other receivables from related parties and refundable deposits (included in other current assets and other non-current assets). - 2) The balances included financial liabilities measured at amortized cost, which comprise notes and accounts payable, payables to related parties, other payables and other payables to related parties.
+- 1) The balances comprise cash and cash equivalents, notes and accounts receivable, receivables from related parties, other receivables (included in other current assets), other receivables from related parties and refundable deposits (included in other current assets and other non-current assets). - 2) The balances comprise notes and accounts payable, payables to related parties, other payables and other payables to related parties.